The ABCDEFG of Little Strings: Examples

-With only three punctures, no physical quantity will depend on the coordinate $z$ itself, so we can set it to $1$.
-The vertex operator $:\prod V_{\omega_i}(x):$ is the $q$-deformation of the primary operator $V_{\beta_i}(z)$.
-The R-charges of the 3d chiral multiplets determine all $v_a=\sqrt{q^{r_a}/t}$ factors in the argument of the vertex operators.
-These multiplets are generated from strings stretching between a D3 brane and a D5 brane wrapping $S_i^*$.
+and \beq e^{x_{i}} = z \, q^{-\beta_{i}} \; . \eeq The R-charges of the 3d chiral multiplets determine all $v_a=\sqrt{q^{r_a}/t}$ factors which will appear in the argument of the vertex operators.
+These multiplets are generated from strings stretching between a D3 branewrapping $S_a$ and a D5 brane wrapping $S_i^*$.

 In the undeformed Toda CFT, the three-point of ${\cal W}$-algebra primaries is labeled by three momenta $\beta_{0}, \,\beta, \,\beta_{\infty}$: